prim011/CPP-Examples/hmac/README.md

 ### The symmetric key for the HMAC
-As we discussed in the privious section, the key's owner has to be necessarily the tree structure.
-Therefore an additional variable has been declared which will be created at the Tree constructors and passed down to the lover level at the abstract class `LibAccess` to be used in the HMAC function for their own class.
+As we discussed in the previous section, the key's owner has to be necessarily the tree structure.
+Therefore an additional variable has been declared which will be created at the Tree constructors and passed down to the lover level at the abstract class `LibAccess` to be used in the HMAC function for their class.

-For the benefit of this example we have placed the key in the constant area.
-In reality the key should be managed more carefully: ideally stored and retreived in a Hardware Security Module (HSM).
+For the benefit of this example, we have placed the key in the constant area.
+In reality, the key should be managed more carefully: ideally stored and retrieved in a Hardware Security Module (HSM).

 The HMAC used is the one from crypto++[^1] with the following definition:

 	Digest<HMac<SHA256>>      digest;
 	HMAC< SHA256 >            hmac;

-And used as follow, in creating the digest:
+And used as follows, in creating the digest:

 	hmac.hash("This is the Key", "This is the message", digest);